-Reproductive genetics focuses on reproductive and fertility issues that can affect families, such as genetic and chromosomal abnormalities that can increase risks to biological children, infertility in both men and women, and a family history of genetic abnormalities.
+Reproductive genetics focuses on reproductive and fertility issues that can affect families, such as genetic and chromosomal abnormalities that can increase risks to biological children, a family history of genetic abnormalities, reproductive loss, and multiple miscarriages.

 Through Beaumont’s division of Maternal-Fetal Medicine, our Reproductive Genetics Program helps potential parents understand and assess the risk of having a child with a genetic or chromosomal condition.
 We work with families who are worried about passing on genetic conditions by offering testing and counseling.
 The counseling can help you decide whether you want to pursue genetic testing, and if you decide to go ahead with testing, we can help you and your family understand the potential risks of passing on diseases or conditions to your children.
 Testing can screen for many genetic conditions, some of which you may not even know you have.
 We also work with women and their partners after they’ve received test results that show potential fetal abnormalities.